RigasGrigoropoulos/spring-security-acl-cassandra/README.md

 ## spring-security-acl-cassandra
-spring-security-acl-cassandra provides AclService and MutableAclService implementations that enable using [Spring Security][] ACLs with an [Apache Cassandra][] database.
+spring-security-acl-cassandra provides AclService and MutableAclService implementations that enable usage of [Spring Security][] ACLs with an [Apache Cassandra][] database.
 Communication with the Cassandra cluster is implemented using the [Hector][] java client.

 ## Prerequisites